wutt77/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 A/B Testing Event Types
 ==========================

+Course authors can configure course content to present modules contain other modules.
+For example, a parent module can include two child modules with content that differs in some way for comparison testing.
+When a student navigates to a module that is set up for A/B testing, the student is randomly assigned to a group and shown only one of the child modules.

+.. what identifies a module as being an A/B test parent module, and triggers the partition/group assignment?
+.. why are two layers of categorization, into both partitions and groups, needed?

-These event types apply to modules that are set up to randomly assign students to groups so that different module variants can be shown to the different groups.
+These event types apply to modules that are set up to randomly assign students to groups so that modules with different content can be shown to the different groups.

-.. note:: For courses that include a module that is set up to test multiple variants, all event types include the ``key`` and ``value`` fields from ``user_api_usercoursetag`` to identify the student's assigned partition and group.
+.. note:: The common ``context`` field includes a ``course_user_tags`` field to identify the student's assigned partition and group.

 **History**: These event types were added on 12 Mar 2014.